 Probate Administration will be necessary to distribute Aretha Franklin’s estimated $80 million-dollar estate.
-While the world morns the loss of a musical legend, the Queen of Soul reportedly died “intestate,” which means she had no will in place at the time of her death according to court documents obtained by TMZ.
+While the world mourns the loss of a musical legend, the Queen of Soul reportedly died “intestate,” which means she did not have an Estate Plan or Will in place at the time of her death according to court documents obtained by TMZ.

 Franklin, who passed away August 16th after a lengthy battle with pancreatic cancer, is survived by her four sons.
 According to Michigan State Law, her estate will now be divided up and shared equally between her four sons.